Horacio Olivo: Entertainment career

+Later years

 Olivo had been partially retired from public life because of health-related issues: he had open heart surgery in October 2011.
 He nominally remained a part of Los Rayos Gamma, who filmed a comedy interview with him for their latest show in November 2011.
 However, Olivo suffered a cardiac incident on 22 November 2011.
-On July 24, 2016 Olivo died at San Juan's Pavía Hospital where he was interned since July 20 with various health complications.
+On July 24, 2016, Olivo died at San Juan's Pavía Hospital where he was interned since July 20 with various health complications.
 He was 83.

-The Olivo family had eight siblings, of which Horacio is the oldest.
-The fifth sibling, Eddie Olivo, founded and headed Puerto Rico's plena collective, Los Pleneros del Quinto Olivo.